 When I visited Kyoto in November 2018, the neighbourhood was naturally high on my list of must-sees.
 Specifically, I wanted to check out Mibudera (壬生寺) and the Yagi Residence (八木邸), both of which are key Shinsengumi historical sites.

-In summary, I didn’t enjoy my afternoon trip.
-I made a huge mistake.
+Confession time.
+In short, I didn’t enjoy my afternoon trip as I made a huge mistake.
 (Which you must avoid if you are visiting these sites in the afternoon)

 - I began with Yagi Residence, founding place of the Shinsengumi.